There will be Wars and Rumors of Wars – Matt. 24:6-8

 A great insurrection was caused in Judea when Emperor Caligula ordered his statue to be placed in the Temple.
 Nero’s death caused political instability in the regions of Spain, Gaul, Germany, Illyricum, and Syria.
 There were disturbances in Germany, commotions in Africa, insurrections in Gaul, intrigues among the Parthians, a war in Britain, and a war in Armenia.

-FYI: Caligula died before the statue could be move from Caesarea to Jerusalem.
+FYI: Caligula died before the statue could be moved from Caesarea to Jerusalem.
 The Governor of Syria, Publius Petronius wisely decided not to deliver the statue.

 They Heard of Wars 30-70AD